Scott Disick Will Reportedly Be Fired After ‘Keeping Up With The Kardashians’ Season 14

 “Kris told him that they’ll see through the existing commitments — including his fulfillment to film various appearances on Keeping Up with the Kardashians — then that’s it, he’s done,” a source revealed to Radar Online on September 19.

 Scott Disick has been featured on Keeping Up With the Kardashians for the past several years due to his relationship and family with Kris Jenner’s oldest daughter, Kourtney Kardashian.
-As fans of the series will recall, Kardashian and Disick dated for nine years and share three children together, seven-year-old Mason, five-year-old Penelope, and two-year-old Reign.
+As fans of the series will recall, Kardashian and Disick dated for nine years and share three children together, 7-year-old Mason, 5-year-old Penelope, and 2-year-old Reign.

 While Scott Disick will continue to be involved in the lives of the Kardashians and their kids for years to come, he reportedly knew that his time on their E!
 Network reality show would eventually come to an end.
 As the Radar Online source explained, Disick began to fear that he was in jeopardy of being fired from the show once Kardashian became more serious with her 24-year-old model boyfriend, Younes Bendjima.